-The Future Shapes the Past
+The Future Shapes the Past:

-Budoucnost utváří minulost
+Budoucnost utváří minulost: Kauza Hilsner

 Written, Directed, and Produced by